 Unplug monitors, televisions, printers, modems, internet routers, video game systems, phone chargers and more to reduce wasteful energy use.
 But remember, it’s a good idea to keep DVRs and similar devices plugged in to not miss their automatic background functions.

-For even more tips on using appliances safely, or to hire a professional appliance repair company, please contact Ogden Appliance Repair.
+For even more tips on using appliances safely, or to hire a professional appliance repair company, please contact Perry Appliance Repair.
 Our repairmen can fix all name brand home appliances!

 Appliance Repair Cost